-NSPI's capital expenditures in 2019 were \$396 million (2018 - \$348 million).
-In 2020, NSPI expects to invest approximately \$375 million, including AFUDC, in capital projects, to support system reliability, including hydroelectric infrastructure renewal projects and AMI.
-However, management continues to review NSPI's capital expenditures in light of the evolving COVID-19 pandemic.
+NSPI's capital investments in 2020 were \$316 million (2019 - \$396 million).
+In 2021, NSPI expects to invest approximately \$370 million, including AFUDC, primarily in capital projects to support system reliability and hydroelectric infrastructure renewal investments.

 The UARB prescribes and approves depreciation rates and regulated accounting policies.
 Depreciation rates are reviewed periodically.
 A settlement agreement on depreciation rates became effective on January 1, 2012.